fataou1maxwell/My-Prompt-Designs/website-design-prompt.md

 - Home Page: A visually appealing introduction that briefly highlights my expertise, latest projects, featured blog posts, and a call to action.

 - Projects Page: A portfolio-style section where I can showcase my projects with interactive thumbnails.
-Each project should have a dedicated page with images, videos, descriptions, and a mention of the relevant tech stack.
+When I click on a project's thumbnail, I should see a dedicated page where I can put images, videos, descriptions, code, and other details relevant to that project.

 - Blog Page: A structured space for my tech articles, categorized by topic, with an editable category system and a search function for easy navigation.
 It should also allow for future integration of a newsletter signup option.